Search results for

 Kaitlyn Cimino / Android Authority

 The cheapest Apple Watch option, aluminum models, are the least resistant to cracks.
 These models also only feature Ion-X strengthened glass to protect their displays.
-To withstand or hide most micro-scratches the models feature a more forgiving matte finish.
+To withstand or hide most micro-scratches, the models feature a more forgiving matte finish.

 In the past, the upgrade from aluminum on a Series device was stainless steel.
 Stainless steel models are significantly more expensive but offer a more durable build and feature a sapphire crystal over their displays for added protection.
-With their glossy, metallic finish, stainless steel models tend to show scratches more easily.
+Though stronger, with their glossy, metallic finish, stainless steel models tend to show scratches more easily.
 The Apple Watch Series 9 is the last generation available in a stainless steel build.

 Design and finish

-Aluminum Series 10
+Aluminum Series 11

 • Jet Black